-Alternate communication systems (including amateur radio and access to internet as well as voice over internet protocol telephone via direct independent satellite linkage) will be used when normal communication systems are inadequate or not operational.
+Alternate communication systems (including amateur radio (both analog and digital) and access to internet as well as voice over internet protocol telephone via direct independent satellite linkage) will be used when normal communication systems are inadequate or not operational.

 1. Emergency/Disaster Conditions and Hazards